greco-project/pvcompare/docs/model_assumptions.rst

 * hight of storey
 * population per storey

-The construction of the buidling, as well as the available façades for PV usage are based on the research of `Hachem, 2014 <https://www.sciencedirect.com/science/article/abs/pii/S0306261913009112>`_.
+The construction of the building, as well as the available façades for PV usage are based on the research of `Hachem, 2014 <https://www.sciencedirect.com/science/article/abs/pii/S0306261913009112>`_.

 *The following paragraph is mostly taken from `Haas, Steinbach, Gering & Möller, 2021 <TODO URL>`_.*